ZupIT/beagle-docs/content/en/Resources/Component's Positioning/Justify Content.md

 Justify-content defines the alignment of items along the main axis \(horizontally\) and has the following attributes:**`flex-start, flex-end, center, space-between, space-around and space-Evenly.`**

 {{% alert color="danger" %}}
 The size of a container can interfere on this property behaviour.
-The elements when are positioned, they can be set in a column instead a line, like the example below.
-If the container does not have enough height to contain all the stacked elements, this property won't be able to show the element in a column,
+When the elements are positioned, they can be set in a column instead of a line, like the example below.
+If the container does not have enough height to contain all the stacked elements, this property won't be able to show the element in a column.
 {{% /alert %}}

 ### **Flex Start \(Default\)**